-A food broker who owns and controls a food brokerage business would not appear to fit within the foregoing description of "professional individual."
-Food brokers buy and sell food, or act as agents for [\3] others in the buying and selling of food.
-These activities do not require a prolonged course of specialized intellectual instruction, and are not predominantly intellectual in character.
-Because food brokers are not "professional individuals" within Act § 4021(c)(2)(B), your firm cannot be a "professional service employer" within Act § 4021(c)(2)(A).
-Therefore, your firm's plan would not be excluded from coverage under the plan termination insurance provisions of the Act.
+A person employed as a forester would not appear to fit within the foregoing description.
+We understand that your firm provides services in the form of timber cruising, forest consulting, logging supervision, [3] and land appraising.
+Although this work requires a high degree of skill, it does not require a prolonged course of specialized intellectual instruction, and is not predominantly intellectual in character.
+Because foresters are not "professional individuals" within Act § 4021(c)(2)(B), your firm cannot be a "professional service employer" within Act § 4021(c)(2)(A).
+Therefore, the Plan would not be excluded from coverage under the plan termination insurance provisions of the Act.

-This letter constitutes an initial determination of the PBGC which is subject to reconsideration under 29 CFR 2618.
+This letter constitutes an initial determination of the PBGC which is subject to reconsideration under 29 CFR Part 2618.
 A copy of that regulation is enclosed for your information.

-If you have any questions please contact \ \ \ of this Office at the above address or at (202) 254-3010.
+If you have any questions, please contact of this Office at the above address or at (202) 254-3010.